-Become a Residence Mentor for the academic year 2017/18 and get valuable work experience as well as free en-suite student accommodation for every week you work.
-Applications are open now!
+Become a Residence Mentor for the academic year 2017-18 and get valuable work experience as well as free en-suite student accommodation for every week you work.
+You still have chance to apply as the closing date is now 15 February.

 Do you want to boost your CV?
 Are you thinking about where to live next year?
 The role of Residence Mentor might just be for you!
 Here is some key information about the role: